[Adopted 5-22-1996 by Ord. No. 96-29; amended in its entirety 8-8-2018 by Ord. No. 2018:12]

 - The municipal official or employee designated to receive rental inspection applications and to issue certificates of inspection pursuant to this article.

 All rental units, as defined in § 251-17 of this article, shall hereafter be inspected at least once within a twelve-month period by the Building Department.
 Rental inspection applications shall be provided for that purpose and shall be obtained from the Building Department.
 Such inspection shall occur within a twelve-month period as provided herein.
-Properties registered as a result of Chapter 244 (Property, Vacant, Foreclosed and Abandoned) are not subject to this article.
+Properties registered as a result of Chapter 244 (Property, Vacant, Foreclosed, Abandoned; Vacant Properties Not in Default) are not subject to this article.
+Any owner who is subject to the registration and fee requirements of Chapter 244, Property, Vacant, Foreclosed, Abandoned; Vacant Properties Not in Default, and has paid the required fees shall be exempt from the registration and inspection fees required under this article, upon proof of payment.

 No rental unit shall hereafter be occupied unless the rental unit is issued a certificate of inspection in accordance with this article.